-Parents and/or guardians have the right to appeal expulsions to the full board of KIPP LA Schools excluding the members of the Student Discipline Committee who approved the recommendation for expulsion.
+Parents and/or guardians have the right to appeal expulsions to the board of KIPP LA Schools excluding the members of the Student Discipline Committee who approved the recommendation for expulsion. .
 Members of the Student Discipline Committee will not participate with the full board for the appeal.
 A parent must submit a written appeal within 10 calendar days of being informed of the expulsion decision by the board's committee on school discipline.
 The appeal must include a statement briefly describing the reason in which the Student Discipline Committee's decision should be reversed.
-The appeal must be hand delivered or sent to the General Counsel and/or Chief Academic Officer.
+The appeal must be hand delivered or sent USPS